GiuMangiaracina/Thesis/README.md

 execute 'start.sh' .

-The events happened in the environment, namely the actions performed by the single decision systems, are stored in the form of entry in the table event, visible through the phpMyAdmin application.
+The events happened in the environment, namely the actions performed by the single decision systems and associated information, are posted and stored in the form of entry in the table events, visible through the phpMyAdmin application.

+It is assumed that applications reach convergence when no new corrective actions are recorded, i.e. when application executions meet agreed requirements.
+At this point, it is possible to stop the computation, simply pressing ctrl+c in each of the terminals.